Human sexuality has been a lifelong study for me. Why do we feel passion for one, but not another? Come with me on my journey.

 How To Perform Acupressure

-To perform acupressure you will want to apply a firm pressure for one to three minutes to each point.
+To perform acupressure you will want to apply firm pressure for one to three minutes to each point.
 You will know you have the correct place because it will feel sorer than the surrounding areas.
 You should apply pressure until you experience a sensation that is between pleasure and pain.
 If you experience all pain, let up slightly until the pressure feels good, but still a little sore.
 Depending on the size of the pressure point, you may want to use the tip of a finger, the tip of a knuckle, or the eraser end of a pencil.

 A firm, steady pressure is good to strengthen weakened Qi.
 This steady pressure energizes and enhances Qi.
 If the Qi is blocked, it is best to apply firm pressure while slowly rubbing the spot with a counterclockwise motion.
 This pressure kick-starts the flow of Qi and helps to clear the meridians.
-The Qi can then deliver its life essense throughout the body.
+The Qi can then deliver its life essence throughout the body.

 Helpful Libido Acupressure Points